 Year-End Information for Square Payroll

-Each year Square Payroll will email employers a year-end guide and timeline which walks you through what you need to have prepared end-of-year (EOY) for annual federal and state tax filings and how to prepare for the upcoming year.
+Each year Square Payroll emails employers a year-end guide and timeline which walks you through what you need to have prepared at the end-of-year (EOY) for annual federal and state tax filings and how to prepare for the upcoming year.
 You can find this on Payroll in Square Dashboard as well.
 We recommend reading through the year-end guide to help ensure all of your business and team information is up to date before we file your annual payroll taxes.

 We recommend taking these actions by the following dates.
 You can also find this timeline by going to Payroll in Square Dashboard.